polatengin/amsterdam/README.md

 COPY ./default-user.groovy /usr/share/jenkins/ref/init.groovy.d/
 ```

-As you can see, we're using latest version of Jenkins (at the time of this writing) which is version 2.230
+As you can see, we're using the latest version of Jenkins (at the time of this writing) which is version 2.230

 We have 2 `ARG` commands to accept some variables during `docker build`

 Also, we have 2 `ENV` commands to use the `ARG` variables to create environment variables.
-Those environment variables will set administrator user name and password for Jenkins.
+Those environment variables will set the administrator user name and password for Jenkins.

 There is a list of plugins that will be installed with the Jenkins.
 You can add or remove plugins by modifying the plugins list.

-You can find list of all plugins on [Jenkins Plugin Index](https://plugins.jenkins.io/)
+You can find a list of all plugins on [Jenkins Plugin Index](https://plugins.jenkins.io/)

-Get the _ID_ of a plugin (for example, `azure-acs` for _Azure Container Service_) and add it the the list of plugins in the [Dockerfile](./src/Dockerfile)
+Get the _ID_ of a plugin (for example, `azure-acs` for _Azure Container Service_) and add it the list of plugins in the [Dockerfile](./src/Dockerfile)

 ![Jenkins Azure Container Service Plugin](./assets/ss-4.png)

-Problem is, we still have to create a _Jenkins user_ and set it as the _default_ Jenkins user.
+The problem is, we still have to create a _Jenkins user_ and set it as the _default_ Jenkins user.

 _Jenkins_, _during installation_, can (and _will_) load [Groovy](http://groovy-lang.org/) files if they're in the `/usr/share/jenkins/ref/` folder.

-Last line of the [Dockerfile](./src/Dockerfile) copies [default-user.groovy](./src/default-user.groovy) file into correct folder in the Docker Image.
+Last line of the [Dockerfile](./src/Dockerfile) copies [default-user.groovy](./src/default-user.groovy) file into the correct folder in the Docker Image.

-So, Jenkins will not need user to create _Jenkins User_ during installation.
+So, Jenkins will not need the user to create _Jenkins User_ during installation.

-At this point, we're step closer to the fully automated _Jenkins_ installation.
+At this point, we step closer to the fully automated _Jenkins_ installation.

 Let's build the _Docker Image_ first;